-What kind of animal is a rhinoceros?
-Explaining the characteristics, ecology, and habitat
+What kind of animal is a rhino?
+An updated explanation of its characteristics, ecology, and habitat

 Africa